wmCmo/python-for-ds-rakuten/README.md

-# python-for-ds-rakuten
+# Python for Data Science | Rakuten Ichiba

-An assignment from Python for Data Science class in which we explore Rakuten's Ichiba Service API and analyze the data to find insights
+> An assignment from Python for Data Science class in which we explore Rakuten's Ichiba Service API and analyze the data to find insights